 Advantages of cooking frozen vegetables

 Did you ever consider roasting frozen vegetables?
 I must admit, I didn’t for a long time.
 I thought it would just not work.
 But I am glad to be over that now.
 Learning how to make roasted frozen cauliflower has proven to be an excellent idea.
 Why?

 - Availability: I ALWAYS have frozen cauliflower in the freezer.
 I often buy it fresh, but it’s not something like carrots or onions, veggies that you always have fresh in the fridge or cupboard.
 Also, a fresh one doesn’t keep forever, so it might spoil if you buy it “just in case.”

-- Storage: A fresh head it’s large, so it takes a lot of space in the fridge.
-A bag of frozen veggies (even three of them) always fit snuggly in my freezer.
+- Storage: A fresh head it’s large, so it takes up a lot of space in the fridge.
+A bag of frozen veggies (even three of them) always fits snuggly in my freezer.

 - Cost: Unless in season, fresh heads cost two or three times as much as when frozen.

-- Taste: When properly season, it tastes fantastic.
+- Taste: When properly seasoned, it tastes fantastic.

 - Only drawback: roasted frozen cauliflower is not as crispy as fresh roasted veggies, it will be tender, but that’s what makes it even more comforting.

-And if you like more “from frozen” cooking ideas, learn How to Cook Frozen Sausages, How to Boil Chicken, How to Cook Frozen Chicken Thighs or Frozen Chicken Breast in the Air Fryer.
+And if you like more “from frozen” cooking ideas, learn How to Cook Frozen Corn, How to Cook Frozen Sausages, How to Boil Chicken, How to Cook Frozen Chicken Thighs or Frozen Chicken Breast in the Air Fryer.
 And because the air fryer is so great when cooking frozen food, you could also check Air Fryer Chicken Wings or Air Fryer Frozen Sweet Potato Fries.